How should a pastor’s wife dress and other hooey.

 They are not.

-The goal is to be conformed into the image of Christ and to walk intimately with Him.
+The goal is to be conformed to the image of Christ and to walk intimately with Him.
 That’s when we can do His work.
 Shucks, that’s when we know His work and purpose.

 Blessed to be a blessing senior pastor’s wife